 - Lean meats, poultry, beans, soy foods, legumes, and eggs and egg substitutes

 - Heart-healthy fats, such as olive and canola oil or avocados

 You should limit:

-The diet helps you figure out your daily calories based on how active you are.
-Then you track how many servings of each type of food you can eat.
-There are plans for 1,600, 2,600, and 3,100 calories per day.
+Your health care provider can help you figure out how many calories you need to eat each day.
+Your calorie needs are influenced by your age, sex, activity level, medical conditions, and whether or not you are trying to lose or maintain your weight.
+The "A Day With the DASH Eating Plan" helps you track how many servings of each type of food you can eat.
+There are plans for 1,200; 1,400; 1,600; 1,800; 2,000; 2,600; and 3,100 calories per day.
 DASH suggests smaller portions and healthy food swaps to aid weight loss.

 You can follow an eating plan that allows for either 2,300 milligrams (mg) or 1,500 mg of salt (sodium) per day.

-When following the DASH plan, you should avoid these foods:
+When following the DASH plan, you should limit how much you eat of these foods:

 - Foods with added salt (sodium) and adding salt to foods